 ‘We are pretty confident, though,’ said Mr. Perker, sinking his voice almost to a whisper.
 ‘We had a little tea-party here, last night—five-and-forty women, my dear sir—and gave every one of ’em a green parasol when she went away.’

 ‘Fact, my dear Sir, fact.
 Five-and-forty green parasols, at seven and sixpence a-piece.
 All women like finery—extraordinary the effect of those parasols.
 Secured all their husbands, and half their brothers—beats stockings, and flannel, and all that sort of thing hollow.
 My idea, my dear Sir, entirely.
 Hail, rain, or sunshine, you can’t walk half a dozen yards up the street, without encountering half a dozen green parasols.’

 Here the little man indulged in a convulsion of mirth, which was only checked by the entrance of a third party.

-This was a tall, thin man, with a sandy-coloured head inclined to baldness, and a face in which solemn importance was blended with a look of unfathomable profundity.
+This was a tall, thin man, with a sandy-colored head inclined to baldness, and a face in which solemn importance was blended with a look of unfathomable profundity.
 He was dressed in a long brown surtout, with a black cloth waistcoat, and drab trousers.
 A double eyeglass dangled at his waistcoat; and on his head he wore a very low-crowned hat with a broad brim.
 The new-comer was introduced to Mr. Pickwick as Mr. Pott, the editor of the Eatanswill Gazette.
 After a few preliminary remarks, Mr. Pott turned round to Mr. Pickwick, and said with solemnity—

 ‘This contest excites great interest in the metropolis, sir?’